LIFE PROCESSES -- I ( NUTRITION )

 :- It is light independent reaction I.e this reaction doesn't require light energy, but it doesn't mean that it occurs during dark only.

-:- it is biosynthetic phase of photosynthesis means the reduction of carbon dioxide takes place and form carbohydrate.
+biosynthetic phase of photosynthesis means the reduction of carbon dioxide takes place and form

 (Note:- More about the dark reaction you will study in Higher classes, it is till std - X only. )